vigingeorge/Exercise/README.md

 This repository contains two exercises that cover the following tasks:

-## Task 1: Kafka Event Producer and Consumer APIs
+## Exercise 1: Kafka Event Producer and Consumer APIs

 In this task, you'll find two Python programs that have been containerized to create APIs for producing and consuming events from a Kafka topic locally.
 These programs are designed to demonstrate how to work with Kafka in a containerized environment.